awesome-kusion/rust-code-book/rustc/sema/lint/readme.md

 ## Summary

 So far, we have analyzed the complete process of a lint in Rustc, including defining a lint, implementing the corresponding lintpass, registration and execution.
-We can also use these macros to define new lint and lintpass (in a similar way in clippy).
+We can also use these macros to define new lint and lintpass (e.g., extension in Clippy.
+It works in a similar way).
 Of course, lint in Rustc is far more than that.
 I only share a small part of it that I can understand and I have learned.
 I hope it can help you.

 In addition to this, we have parcticed part of this contend in Project [KCLVM](https://github.com/KusionStack/KCLVM).
 You can find more detailed design and implementation of lint in [issue](https://github.com/KusionStack/KCLVM/issues/109) and [PR](https://github.com/KusionStack/KCLVM/pull/160), including the definition of `visitor`, lint, lintpass, combinedlintpass, and execution of lint in resolver.
 Welcome for your comments.